Sniffaloo Logo

 When to consult your veterinarian:

-Early detection of health or behavioral issues is always better.
-If something feels "off" about your cat's behavior, trust your instincts and schedule a veterinary check-up.
+If something feels "off" about your cat's behavior, trust your gut and schedule a vet visit.
 Regular grooming sessions can also help you spot health changes early, learn more in our Cat Grooming Guide.

 Is It a Bad Thing If My Cat Follows Me?

-In most cases?
-Absolutely not!
-It's actually a wonderful sign of a healthy, loving relationship.
+Almost always, no. It's actually a sign of a healthy, loving relationship.

 What normal following behavior indicates: